Winter Studio performance, Imagine Theatre presents:

 What Are Auditions & Callbacks Like?

-- Fill out the form - Here.
+- Fill out the form - Here

 What Are Auditions & Callbacks Like?

 - WHEN ARRIVING: When you arrive for auditions, you will check in and make sure all your information is in order.
 You will get your headshot taken and receive any additional information.
+One adult may accompany each student into the audition room as moral support.

 - Imagine Theatre values diversity on our stage and in our theater.
 In casting, we do not discriminate on the basis of race, color, gender, religion, sexual orientation, or national or ethnic origin.
 We aim to cast respectfully and appropriately to all cultures and identities.